tblume1992/ThymeBoost/README.md

 import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns from ThymeBoost.ThymeBoost import ThymeBoost as tb
+import matplotlib.pyplot as plt import seaborn as sns from ThymeBoost import ThymeBoost as tb

 sns.set_style('darkgrid')